-WHILE jarring interests wake the world to arms, And fright the peaceful vale with dire alarms; While Ocean hears vindictive thunders roll Along his trembling vale from pole to pole ; Sick of the scene, where War, with ruthless hand Spreads desolation o'er the bleeding land; Sick of the tumult, where the trumpet's breath Bids ruin smile, and drowns the groan of death!
-'Tis mine, retir'd beneath this cavern hoar, That stands all lonely on the sea-beat shore, Far other themes of deep distress to sing Than ever trembled from the vocal string.
-No pomp of battle swells th' exalted strain, Nor gleaming arms ring dreadful on the plain: But, o'er the scene while pale Remembrance weeps, Fate with fell triumph rides upon the deeps,
+WHILE jarring interests wake the world to arms, And fright the peaceful vale with dire alarms; While Ocean hears vindictive thunders roll Along his trembling wave from pole to pole; Sick of the scene, where War, with ruthless hand 5 Spreads desolation o'er the bleeding land; Sick of the tumult, where the trumpet's breath Bids Ruin smile, and drowns the groan of death!
+'Tis mine, retir'd beneath this cavern hoar, That stands all lonely on the sea-beat shore,

-Here hostile elements tumultuous rise, And lawless floods rebel against the skies; Till hope expires, and Peril and Dismay Wave their black ensigns on the watery way.
+Far other themes of deep distress to sing Than ever trembled from the vocal string.
+No pomp of battle swells th' exalted strain, Nor gleaming arms ring dreadful on the plain; But, o'er the scene while pale remembrance weeps, Fate with fell triumph rides upon the deeps, Here hostile elements tumultuous rise.
+And lawless floods rebel against the skies: Till Hope expires, and Peril and Dismay Wave their black ensigns on the watery way.
+Immortal train, who guide the maze of song; To whom all science, arts and arms belong; Who bid the trumpet of eternal fame Exalt the warrior's and the poet's name!
+If e'er with trembling hope I fondly stray'd.
+In life's fair morn, beneath your hallow'd shade, To hear the sweetly-mournful lute complain, And melt the heart with extacy of pain : Or listen, while th' enchanting voice of love.
+While all Elysium warbled through the grove:

-Immortal train who guide the maze of song, To whom all science, arts, and arms belong; Who bid the trumpet of eternal fame Exalt the warrior's and the poet's name !
-If e'er with trembling hope I fondly stray'd, In life's fair morn, beneath your hallow'd shade; To hear the sweetly-mournful lute complain, And melt the heart with ecstacy of pain; Or listen, while th' enchanting voice of Love, While all Elysium warbled through the grove; O! by the hollow blast that moans around, That sweeps the wild harp with a plaintive sound; By the long surge that foams thro' vonder cave, Whose vaults re-murmur to the roaring wave ; With living colours give my verse to glow, The sad memorial of a tale of woe!
+O! by the hollow blast that moans around, That sweeps the wild harp with a plaintive sound: By the long surge that foams thro' yonder cave, Whose vaults remurmur to the roaring wave; With living colours give my verse to glow, The sad memorial of a tale of woe!
 A scene from dumb oblivion to restore, To fame unknown, and new to epic lore!
+Alas! neglected by the sacred Nine.
+Their suppliant feels no genial ray divine; Ah! will they leave Pieria's happy shore.
+To plow the tide where wint'ry tempests roar?
+Or shall a youth approach their hallow'd fane.
+Stranger to Phœbus, and the tuneful train ?-Far from the Muses' academic grove, 45 'Twas his the vast and trackless deep to rove.
+Alternate change of climates has he known.
+And felt the fierce extremes of either zone: Where polar skies congeal th' eternal snow, Or equinoctial suns for ever glow.

-Alas! neglected by the sacred Nine, Their suppliant feels no genial ray divine!
-Ah! will they leave Pieria's happy shore, To plough the tide where wint'ry tempests roar?
-Or shall a youth approach their hallow'd fane, Stranger to Phœbus, and the tuneful train?- Far from the Muses' academic grove, "Twas his the vast and trackless deep to rove.
-Alternate change of climates has he known, And felt the fierce extremes of either zone; Where polar skies congeal th' eternal snow, Or equinoctial sons for ever glow.
-Smote by the freezing or the scorching blast, A ship boy on the high and giddy mast ,' From regions where Peruvian billows roar, To the bleak coasts of savage Labrador.
+Smote by the freezing or the scorching blast, ' A ship boy on the high and giddy mast,' From regions where Peruvian billows roar, To the bleak coasts of savage Labrador.
 From where Damascus, pride of Asian plains!
-Stoops her proud neck beneath tyrannic chains, To where the Isthmus+, lav'd by adverse tides, Atlantic and Pacific seas divides.
-But while he measur'd o'er the painful race.
-In Fortune's wild illimitable chase, Adversity, companion of his way !
-Still o'er the victim hung with iron sway; Bade new distresses every instant grow, Marking each change of place with change of woe.
-In regions where th' Almighty's chastening hand With livid pestilence afflicts the land: Or where pale Famine blasts the hopeful year, Parent of Want and Misery severe !
-Or where, all dreadful in th' embattled line, The hostile ships in flaming combat join : Where the torn vessel wind and wave assail, Till o'er her crew distress and death prevail-Where'er he wander'd, thus vindictive Fate Pursu'd his weary steps with lasting hate!
+55 Stoops her proud neck beneath tyrannic chains, To where the isthmus \, lav'd by adverse tides, Atlantic and Pacific seas divides.
+But while he measur'd o'er the painful race, In Fortune's wild illimitable chace, 60 Adversity, companion of his way!
+Still o'er the victim hung with iron sway; Bade new distresses every instant grow, Marking each change of place, with change of woe.
+In regions where th' ALMIGHTY's chastening hand With livid pestilence afflicts the land: Or where pale Famine blasts the hopeful year, Parent of want and misery severe!
+Or where, all dreadful in th' embattled line, The hostile ships in flaming combat join: